Triebel-Lizorkin regularity and bi-Lipschitz maps: composition operator and inverse function regularity: Composition and inverse function theorems

 \subsection{Justification of the chain rule: the Sobolev scale}

 Next we adapt the approach above to show a counterpart to Theorem \ref{theoTriebelAdmissibleBanachBis} for Sobolev spaces.
 To adapt the argument above to the Sobolev setting we need to add a restriction that allows us to take appropriate H\"older inequalities.
 This is based on the following interpolation inequalities: \begin{proposition}[{see \cite[Theorem 2.2.5]{RunstSickel}}] Let $0<t<\infty$, $0<p<\infty$, $0<r,\ell \leq\infty$ and $0<\Theta<1$.
-Then every distribution $g$ satisfies that
+Then every {locally integrable function} $g$ satisfies that

 \end{proposition}

 We also need the following property of the Rychkov extension operator: \begin{theorem}[{see \cite[Appendix]{AstalaPratsSaksman}}] Given a bounded Lipschitz domain $\Omega$ and $s\in \N$, there exists an operator $\mathcal{E}:=\mathcal{E}_s$ defined in $\mathcal{D}'(\Omega)$ that is an extension operator from $L^\infty(\Omega)$ to $L^\infty$ and from $F^\sigma_{p,q}(\Omega)$ to $F^\sigma_{p,q}$ for every $\sigma\leq s$, every $1/s<p<\infty$ and every $1/s\leq q\leq \infty$. \end{theorem} \begin{remark} It would be highly appreciated to have the same result for uniform domains.
 In the Sobolev scale this is proven in \cite{RogersExtension}.
 It seems natural to think that the same operator may work in the Triebel-Lizorkin scale and may include also $L^\infty$.
 If that was true, all the results in this paper could be extended to uniform domains. \end{remark}